A strategic pre-roadmap tool to validate problems, define objectives, and align teams on value.

 Relationship Between ODC and OBR

-The Outcome Discovery Canvas (ODC) and the Outcome-Based Roadmap (OBR) are tightly connected — they complement each other in an outcome-driven product development process.
+ODC and the Outcome-Based Roadmap (OBR) work as a pair in an outcome-driven product process.

 The ODC helps you discover and define the outcomes you want to achieve in the early planning process.
 This is the foundation where clarity around outcomes is generated before anything is built.

-Outcome-Based Roadmap comes next: It Defines the “How” and “When”
+Outcome-Based Roadmap comes next and it defines the “How” and “When”

 Once you used ODC to clarify your goals and success criteria, you can build an Outcome-Based Roadmap which organizes your initiatives, and provides a timeline or sequence of steps to achieve the outcomes.